catseye/SixtyPical/tests/SixtyPical Analysis.md

 Basic "open-faced for" loop.
 We'll start with the "upto" variant.

+#### upward-counting variant

-In a "for" loop, we know the exact range the loop variable takes on.
+Even though we do not give the starting value in the "for" construct, we know the exact range the loop variable takes on.

     | byte table[16] tab
     |